bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/Arcadia-ValidationAndTest.md

 ### Test Application through Ubuntu Client

-Use the Firefox link of the Ubuntu-Client Node
+Use the FIREFOX link of the Ubuntu-Client Node

 - Type https://arcadia.f5demo/ in address bar and click login